 Mistake #2: Failing to Get an Experienced Attorney

 When it comes to selling a business, trying to cut costs or corners on legal issues is a big mistake.
-Investing in proven counsel is a must when preparing to divest a business.
-A good merger and acquisition transaction attorney can give you a roadmap of legal moves you should make, as well as pitfalls to avoid.
+Investing in proven counsel is a must when preparing to divest your business.
+A good M&A attorney can give you a roadmap of legal moves you should make and pitfalls to avoid.

 Hiring an attorney with established M&A transaction experience will assist you in constructing ironclad agreements.
-There are a variety of risks that sellers will face when divesting a business.
-For example, the seller needs protection from the scenario of a potential acquirer recruiting key employees to a different business.
+As a seller, you will face a variety of risks in your business sale.
+For example, you need protection from the scenario of a potential acquirer recruiting key employees to a different business.
 Without a tight NDA and other legal agreements, a buyer could “pass” on buying a business, and then turn around and take away employees or otherwise weaken the business up for sale.